exercism/common-lisp/exercises/concept/log-levels/.meta/design.md

 ## Learning Objectives

 - Know how to split a string into sub-strings
-- Know how to trim whitespace from a string
 - Know how to check for string equality (case insensitive / case insensitivity)
 - Know how to manipulate strings to upcase, downcase, capitalize.